-Silkie Bantam Information
+Silkie Chicken Bantam Information

-Silkie Bantam Qualities
+Silkie Bantam Characteristics

 Silkies are not the best egg layers, producing only around 100 eggs a year, nor do they make the best fryers.
 Commonly, Silkies work best as decorative chickens and show birds.
 Also, as the hens are extremely broody, they work great as foster mothers.

-Silkie Bantam Temperament
+Silkie Chicken Temperament